ossrs/srs-docs/src/pages/faq-srs-stack.md

 OBS --RTMP--> Video number, Bilibili, Kuaishou, and other live streaming platforms
 ```

-It seems that OBS's link is shorter and simpler, and it doesn't need to go through Cloud SRS or pay money.
-So why does Cloud SRS still need to do restreaming, and what are the drawbacks of OBS's solution?
+It seems that OBS's link is shorter and simpler, and it doesn't need to go through SRS Stack or pay money.
+So why does SRS Stack still need to do restreaming, and what are the drawbacks of OBS's solution?

 The advantage of OBS restreaming is that it doesn't cost money and can be restreamed directly.
 The disadvantage is that its uplink/upload bandwidth is doubled.
 For example, a 2Mbps stream, if restreamed to 3 platforms, will be 6Mbps.
 If more video numbers need to be pushed, it will be even more, such as pushing to 10 platforms, which will be 20Mbps.